jpnr79/protocolsmanager/README.md

 * Showing serial number or inventory number in one or two columns
 * Possibility to add custom rows
 * Possibility to add notes to export
+* Menu to access easily to protocols Manager
+## In 1.5.3
+* Menu to access Protocols manager instead of going from the plugins page
+* Updated some parts of codes
 ## In 1.5.2
 * Possibility to customize title of document with the name of the user
 * Quality of life improvements